MrYo531/music-bot/README.md

 ## Features

-* Can search for songs on YT or SoundCloud.
+* Can search for songs on YouTube or SoundCloud.

 * Commands can be abbreviated.
 For example: /p is the same as /play.